snowplow/documentation/docs/understanding-tracking-design/versioning-your-data-structures/amending/index.md

 It might be tempting to somehow “overwrite” the schema without updating the version.
 But this can bring several problems:
 * Events that were previously valid could become invalid against the new changes.
-* Your warehouse loader, which updates the table [according to the schema](/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md), could get stuck if it’s not possible to cast the data in the existing table column to the new definition.
+* Your warehouse loader, which updates the table [according to the schema](/docs/storing-querying/schemas-in-warehouse/index.md#versioning), could get stuck if it’s not possible to cast the data in the existing table column to the new definition (e.g. if you change a field type from a string to a number).
 * Similarly, data models or other applications consuming the data downstream might not be able to deal with the changes.

 The best approach is to just create a new schema version and update your tracking code to use it.
 However, there are two alternatives for when it’s not ideal.